HOW TO MAKE AN ELOPEMENT SPECIAL:

 Another awesome website to find and rent a dream home for your elopement (and guests, if you have any) is Nature House - which features houses, homes and gems in nature and secluded spots all over Europe.

-Turn your elopement into an adventure and honey moon at the same time.
+Turn your elopement into an adventure and honeymoon at the same time.
 Travel to a national park, a country or city you’ve always wanted to go to and incorporate a day of exploring, sightseeing, relaxing or hiking (or all of the above) into your elopement day.

 This way, you’ll remember your destination elopement not only for the intimate ceremony, but for the whole day of fun activities, the excitement of exploring a new place together and the wonderful rush of emotions that comes with it.

 One of my most amazing memories from a backpacking trip to Vietnam in 2008 is chartering a private boat for 3 days, skipping through Ha Long Bay, fishing our dinner, sleeping on deck under the stars and jumping into ocean for a swim whenever we desired.
 The idea of renting a private boat for your elopement can be transferred to anywhere in the world.
 Australia, the French Rivera, Florida Keys, Hawaii or practically anywhere if you live near a coast or lake - you name it.

 If you two are foodies and wine lovers, this one is definitely for you: You don’t feel like going to a restaurant, but want to have something really special for the two of you?
 Why not have your own private chef create the perfect meal for you with your favorite foods or local cuisine you have never tasted before?

 Maybe some wine tasting?
 The options are endless and the privacy you get is, please forgive me the obvious pun, sizzling hot!
 Having a private chef cook for your wedding means you can enjoy your dinner anywhere, at any time and everywhere you want to without being in any rush.

-True story: in 2007, while being on my exchange semester in Pensacola Florida, I met a girl who met her fiance on a peak while being on a hike.
+True story: in 2007, while being on my exchange semester in Pensacola Florida, I met a student who met her fiancé on a mountain peak while being on a hike.
 The weather conditions weren’t great and it was a lonely trail - the odds of meeting someone (let alone your future husband!) were zero.
 Back then I thought: “wow, what an amazing story they have to tell anytime someone asks them “how did you two meet?”.
 Today my mind wanders even further: how special would it be to get back to exactly that mountain top to get married?”

 In any case: always check if permits are required to elope and take care of the environment.
+Leave no trace!

 You are not so much into hiking but still would love to have a ceremony in the mountains or a glacier at the most secluded and breathtaking spots?
 Well, have you ever thought about booking a helicopter elopement?
 It is one of those unforgettable once in a lifetime experiences.